A Guide to Fire Extinguishers: Which Type for which Fire?

 Despite being one of the first elements you might think of for tackling a fire, water extinguishers are limited in their use only to Class A fires.
 This is any blaze involving wood, fabrics, paper, plastics and coal.
 Under no circumstances should they be used on electric of flammable liquid fires.
 Water extinguishers are marked with a red stripe.

 Foam extinguishers can be used for Class A fires too, but also for Class B. This means they are an appropriate option for putting out fires caused by flammable liquids, such as spirits and petrol.
 Foam units are sometimes referred to as AFFF Fire Extinguishers, although these extinguishers are slightly different as they contain a small amount of water which might not be suitable for some Class B fires.
-Foam extinguishers are recognisable by a cream stripe.
+Foam extinguishers are recognizable by a cream stripe.

 Most regularly used for Class B fires, carbon dioxide extinguishers can also be used on electrical fires which are sometimes referred to as Class E fires (mostly in Australasia), and, confusingly, Class C fires in the United States.
 In the UK, electrical fires are not given a Class, but are tackled with CO2 extinguishers nonetheless.
 These extinguishers have a black stripe.

 Perhaps the most multipurpose extinguisher available, dry powder units can tackle Class A, B and C fires, protecting against everything from wood and paper to electrical and flammable liquid fires.
 Powder extinguishers can leave a slight residue, however, so may not be desirable for use around expensive electrical equipment.
 They are marked with a blue stripe.